 While many purchasers of kitchen countertops, cabinets and other forms of remodeling or design will focus first and foremost on color schemes, it’s vital to keep an eye on another vital aesthetic area: Finish.
 Generally speaking, you’ll have a choice between the two primary finishing options out there for these and several other materials, known as gloss finish and matte finish.

-At Accent Interiors, we’re here to tell you all about each of these finish types and which might be best for your new kitchen countertops – both in terms of matching our color selection and several other factors.
+At Accent Countertops, we’re here to tell you all about each of these finish types and which might be best for your new kitchen countertops – both in terms of matching our color selection and several other factors.
 Gloss finish generally refers to a finish that creates a shine through reflected light, while matte finish takes on a simpler, non-shiny format that evens out the color scheme to the eyes while providing a clear layer of protection above the color.
 What are some of the pros and cons of matte countertop finishes?
 Let’s take a look at both these areas as you work toward making your choice.

 Benefits of Matte Finishes